 Male Physique Fitness Studio Photoshoot with Liu Wing Lun

 Wing's consideration was between a gym and a studio photoshoot.
 He was waiting for confirmation from two gym outlets for permission to use the premises, which didn't seem to work out.
 Wing initially proposed to take up the option of setting up a makeshift studio at his house but he thought it wasn't big enough.
-I tried to get a gym, which I could also set up a makeshift studio at.
+I tried to get a gym, where I could also set up a makeshift studio at.
 It made my planning more tedious; and unfortunately, due to timing issues, it couldn't be materialised.

 The last resort would be to use my home studio, which I was quite reluctant due to the amount of work, which was extremely draining.
-I had to shift furniture, clean up, set up the backdrop and equipment, which would amount to hours of effort just for the setup.
+I had to shift furniture, clean up, and set up the backdrop and equipment, which would amount to hours of effort just for the setup.
 Alas, we decided to go ahead with the plan.

-Wing made a very swift and good decision on hiring of a professional makeup artist.
+Wing made a very swift and good decision on hiring a professional makeup artist.
 I briefly explained to him about the necessity but left the decision entirely up to him; he decided to make this photoshoot the best possible.

 On my part, I was horrified at the unavailability of the makeup artist whom I had worked most frequently with.
 I approached the other makeup artist friends who were still in contact with me but they couldn't free up their time on that day as well.

 This, however, created an opportunity for me to work with Tricia Lee, the ex-commercial makeup artist who taught me about styling and judging pictures when I was new.
 She had been turning down requests from clients due to her family commitment.
-She decided to help me for the friendship, taking a small fraction of her usual commercial makeup rates, which was still higher than most other makeup artists' rates.
+She decided to help me with the friendship, taking a small fraction of her usual commercial makeup rates, which were still higher than most other makeup artists' rates.
 Since I didn't want to shock Wing after the confirmation of the final cost, out of my goodwill, I topped up some amount for hiring Tricia.

 Since it was a morning shoot, I had to start preparing the night before, leaving little room for movement to even get out of my house.
-I took way longer time than usual to set up the home studio because of extra stuff laying around.
+It took way longer time than usual to set up the home studio because of extra stuff laying around.

 Tricia's experience in commercial shoots was a gift bestowed on us.
 She not only did good makeup to highlight Wing's features but made the sweat droplets on Wing's face and body look realistic and evenly spread.
 She knew exactly when to start and retouch on the water droplets; it was well executed and controlled.
 She gave many creative and mind-blowing fitness lifestyle ideas but we decided to keep it to the originally planned physique shoot since we had very limited time.
 Tricia also acted as an art director, which allowed me to focus on the technical parts.
 The extra professional assistance sped the shoot up tremendously.
 I was confident to say that very few local makeup artists could match her capability.

-During post-production, Tricia and I went through the photographs separately to cull them in order to choose the best ones.
+During post-production, Tricia and I went through the photographs separately to cull them to choose the best ones.
 For the editing part, I tried to keep the photographs as natural as possible.
 Wing's good complexion made my work much easier when I was working on his face.
 On his body, I mainly removed some of the obvious scars.